Asian shares higher as region eyes Trump-Kim summit

 The Fed chief told Congress that the U.S. economy should keep expanding at a solid, though somewhat slower pace this year, and reassured markets that the central bank would be "patient" in raising interest rates.
 Those comments, which indicate steady policy ahead, cheered sentiments among Asian markets.

-U.S. benchmark crude added 52 cents to $56.02 a barrel.
+ENERGY: U.S. benchmark crude added 55 cents to $56.05 a barrel in electronic trading on the New York Mercantile Exchange.
 It was essentially flat at $55.50 a barrel in New York overnight.
-Brent crude, used to price international oils, 34 cents to $65.70 a barrel in London.
+Brent crude, used to price international oils, gained 43 cents to $65.79 a barrel.

 Yuri Kageyama is on Twitter at https://twitter.com/yurikageyama